omgnetwork/community-points/README.md

 - `yarn test` runs tests

 - in a Chrome based browser, open extensions in `Developer mode`, and `Load unpacked` pointing to this projects `build` folder

+### SubReddit Support

+- This extension keeps a map of subreddit names to erc20 addresses in `subRedditMap.ts`.
+To add support for another subreddit, a PR should be made modifying this file.